32 killed in bloody night for Duterte's war on drugs

 Last week, Duterte said that his administration "can't control" the country's drug problem.

 "(Others can't do it.
 How can we?
-Those drugs), we can't control it," Duterte said in a mixture of Tagalog and English, according to CNN affiliate CNN Philippines.
+Those drugs), we can't control it," Duterte said in a mixture of Tagalog and English, according to CNN Philippines.

 He suggested that his government didn't have the resources, and the problem was exacerbated by the country's huge coastline -- the Philippines is comprised of over 7,000 islands.